vladimirlogachov/SwissBorgMobileTechChallenge/README.md

 3) Connecivity state updates based on native network monitoring on Android and Apple devices.
    This means that it properly updates state only if both WiFi and Mobile Data disabled.
-If this feature is going to be tested on emulated devices, app won't react and no `Connection lost` banner will be displayed.
+If this feature is going to be tested on emulated devices, by disabling laptop WiFi, app won't react and no `Connection lost` banner will be displayed.
 Yeah probably I should've periodically ping some endpoints instead, as this way we can be 100% sure that connection lost even if both or one of WiFi and Mobile Data enabled, but decided not to, probably that was a mistake.